Maybole Castle

 Maybole Castle is a 16th-century castle located on High Street in Maybole, South Ayrshire, Scotland.
 Originally built for the Earls of Cassillis, it is an L-shaped construction with Victorian two-storey extensions.
-It is associated with a legend of John Faa, in which an earl killed Faa and imprisoned his wife, the Countess of Cassilis, in the castle.
+It is associated with a legend of John Faa, in which an earl killed Faa and imprisoned his wife, the Countess of Cassillis, in the castle.

 The castle became a Category A listed building in 1971.
 It was added to the Buildings at Risk Register for Scotland in 2009, before receiving funding in the early 21st century for renovations.

 Description

 The castle is located on High Street, which links the castle to the Maybole Town Hall.

 It is a 16th-century L-plan castle, spanning four floors, and harled.
 Two corners feature circular corbelled bartizans with conical roofs on the north-east side.
 The walls are up to 7 feet thick, although there is a lot of decorative stonework, including faces around one the oriel window on the south-west side.
 A recessed area on the exterior of the tower originally displayed the coat of arms of the Cassillis family.
 The original entrance was located at the bottom of the stair-tower, with the main hall, maids room and pantry on the first floor and the upper levels divided into multiple chambers.
 The lower floor consists of vaulted cellars, as well as the kitchen and scullery.
 Early 19th century additions include the two-storey wings on the west and south sides.